 configuration string to WT_SESSION::open_cursor.
 Checkpoint cursors can only be opened on application named checkpoints or on the latest checkpoint using "WiredTigerCheckpoint".
 This provides a limited form of time-travel, as the static view is not changed by subsequent checkpoints and will persist until the checkpoint cursor is closed.
 Checkpoint cursors ignore the currently running transaction; they are (in a sense) their own transactions.
 When timestamps are in use, a checkpoint cursor reads at the time associated with the checkpoint, which is normally the stable timestamp as of the time the checkpoint was taken.

-Checkpoints that do not include LSM trees may optionally be given names by the application.
+Checkpoints may optionally be given names by the application.
 Checkpoints named by the application persist until explicitly discarded or replaced with a new checkpoint by the same name.
 (If an application attempts to replace an existing checkpoint, and it cannot be removed, either because a cursor is reading from the previous checkpoint, or because backups are in progress, the new checkpoint will fail and the previous checkpoint will remain.)
 Because named checkpoints persist until discarded or replaced, they can be used to save the state of the data for later use.

 Internal checkpoints, that is, checkpoints not named by the application, use the reserved name WiredTigerCheckpoint